peterprescott/lit-review/md/blank.md

 Having reviewed the historical antecedents of geodemographic analysis we now survey its continued development.
-While Robbin coined the term 'geodemographics' and successfully turned it into a profitable commercial product, his impact on the academic understanding of neighbourhoods was quite limited.
+While Robbin coined the term 'geodemographics' and successfully turned it into a profitable commercial product, his direct impact on the academic understanding of neighbourhoods was quite limited.
 He dropped out of his PhD without completing it, after his supervisor left to take up a post at another university [@Ricercar2021], and it has subsequently been the case in